whiteStainX/when/LIGHT_BRUSH_PLAN.md

   4. Remove any particles where `age >= lifespan`.
 - **Validation:** Particles appear on the beat and fade away after a duration controlled by the high-frequency energy of the music.

+> **Implementation Note:** The effectiveness of this animation is highly dependent on the frequency of beat detection events (`bass_beat`, `mid_beat`, etc.).
+If strokes appear too infrequently, it may be necessary to tune the audio engine's beat detection parameters.
+Lowering `band_onset_sensitivity` in `feature_extractor.h` will make the detector more sensitive and cause more strokes to be spawned.

 ## Phase 2: Dynamic and Emotional Movement

 **Goal:** Move beyond random motion and make the strokes' paths feel intentional and emotionally connected to the music's harmony and texture.